Blog Customer FeedbackChangelog vs. Release Notes: Key Differences and Examples

 3. The format

 Software release notes are made for non-technical users, and as such, they have more narrative and can often look like a story.
-The writer has more freedom in structuring it, and the format usually includes a summary with the main highlights of the software product updates.
+The writer has more freedom in structuring it, and the format usually includes a summary with the main highlights of the software product updates, which can be especially helpful when explaining lifecycle changes such as FortiGate end of life in a clear and accessible way.

 The changelog format is pretty rigid and often includes detailed categories such as "Added," "Fixed," "Deprecated," and similar.
 There are not many surprises regarding what a changelog will look like.